 Dr. Bell attended Trinity Medical School and graduated M.D.,C.M. from The University of Toronto Faculty of Medicine in 1884.
 He set up his medical practice in Merlin in 1885.
 According to the 1928 Ontario Medical Register, Dr. Bell, joined the College of Physicians and Surgeons on the 12th of July, 1886.

 Dr. and Mrs. Bell had 5 children; Minnie Edith Bell was born on the 27th of October, 1887, Charles Garland Bell was born on the 31st of August, 1889, Lizzie Beatrice Bell was born on the 26th of August, 1891, Florence Mabel Bell was born on the 14th of September, 1893 and Eva Annie Bell was born on the 26th of March, 1897.

 **Dr. John Charles Bell’s son Charles Garland Bell attended the University of Western Ontario and graduated M.D. in 1911.
-Dr. Charles Bell practiced in Lion’s Head, Ontario.
+Dr. Charles Garland Bell practiced medicine in Lion’s Head, Ontario.
 He enlisted in the Canadian Army on the 9th of June, 1915 and served in the Medical Corp as a surgeon.
 After his military service he re-located to the Windsor area.
 Dr. Charles Garland Bell is featured on the Gathering Our Heroes website.